JuliaLang/julia/doc/manual/types.rst

 handled.

 All declared types (the ``DataType`` variety) can be parameterized, with the same syntax in each case.
-We will discuss them in in the following
+We will discuss them in the following
 order: first, parametric composite types, then parametric abstract types, and finally parametric bits types.